 Now that all of our materials have been harvested we can begin weaving our korowai.
-Into this korowai we weave the Whakaraupō/Lyttelton Harbour catchment from the high outcrops, through to the streams that run through the different bands of vegetation, out to the harbour itself.
+Into this korowai we weave the Whakaraupō/Lyttelton Harbour catchment from the harbour itself, out to the different bands of vegetation and the streams that run through them, up to the rocky outcrops that run along the top of the hills.
 This korowai can only be created if all of the harbour, ki uta ki tai, is thriving and providing an environment for the species in each ecological band to grow.
 If one band is unhealthy, the whole catchment is unhealthy and there will be a hole in our korowai - meaning that we are not succeeding in keeping our catchment protected and cared for.

 This section of the plan focuses our thoughts on the future.
-Here, we will describe how we want the six ecological bands that span the catchment, ki uta ki tai, to be in a future where Whakaraupō/Lyttelton Harbour is a place that provides healthy, abundant, and interconnected mahinga kai opportunities.
-These bands are high outcrops and forests, hills and lowlands, streams, wetlands and saltmarsh, taihua/foreshore and harbour.
-Refer to the map on page xx.
+Here, we describe how we want the six ecological bands that span the catchment, ki uta ki tai, to be in a future where Whakaraupō/Lyttelton Harbour is a place that provides healthy, abundant, and interconnected mahinga kai opportunities.
+These bands are rocky outcrops and forests, hills and lowlands, streams, wetlands and saltmarsh, taihua/foreshore and harbour.
+Refer to the map on page 43.
 We will talk about the abundance of plants and animals that we want to see in each ecological band, including birds, fish, and reptiles - some of which we highlight as 'touchstone species'.
 These are species that we especially want to see thriving in Whakaraupō/Lyttelton Harbour.
-We describe the health of these species and the way we would like to see them reassert themselves within the harbour, and also highlight the way that people are interacting and being integral parts of the harbour through their engagement and impact on the landscape.
+We describe the health of these species and the way we would like to see them established within the harbour, and also highlight the way that people are interacting and being integral parts of the harbour through their engagement and impact on the landscape.
 We then take a step back to the present day and take an honest look at what each ecological band looks like now.
 This includes our current land uses and practices and how they are impacting on our environment, as well as the health and abundance of different species important to us ecologically, culturally, and as a community.
 By comparing where we want to be in the future with where we are now, we are able to see any gaps, and can start to identify what roadblocks are stopping us from closing those gaps.
 We can use this information to choose actions to undertake in each ecological band (or across multiple bands) to remove those roadblocks and enable us to reach the future we are aspiring for within our harbour.

-High outcrops and Forests
+Rocky outcrops and Indigenous Forests

-From the high outcrops and forests we source the feathers of the kāhu (harrier hawk).
-The kāhu is our kaitiaki for the highest bluffs and summits of the Port Hills, and high slopes, summits and gully heads of Te Ahu Pātiki/Mt Herbert area.
+From the rocky outcrops and forests we source the feathers of the kāhu (harrier hawk).
+The kāhu is our kaitiaki for the highest bluffs and summits of the Port Hills, and high slopes, summits and gully heads of Te Ahu Pātiki/ Mt Herbert area.
 The kāhu shares this area with a number of important species.
 These include the pipit, copper butterfly, pōhuehue (muhlenbeckia), thin-barked tōtara, kārearea (falcon), Canterbury tree weta, prostrate kowhai and native tussocks, which are key touchstone species for us in this area.